Chart Color Schemes

 AreaSearch analysis of employment trends sees Ivanhoe East - Eaglemont performing better than 90% of local markets assessed across Australia

-Ivanhoe East - Eaglemont has a highly educated workforce with strong representation in professional services.
-The unemployment rate was 1.1% as of June 2025, which is 3.5% lower than Greater Melbourne's rate of 4.6%.
+Ivanhoe East - Eaglemont has an educated workforce with a strong representation in professional services.
+The unemployment rate was 1.3% as of September 2025.

-Workforce participation is similar to Greater Melbourne's 64.1%.
-Dominant employment sectors include health care & social assistance, professional & technical services, and education & training.
-The area specializes in professional & technical services with an employment share 1.5 times the regional level.
-Transport, postal & warehousing has limited presence at 2.2% compared to the regional average of 5.2%.
+This is below Greater Melbourne's rate of 4.7%.
+Workforce participation is similar to the regional level at 64.1%.
+Key employment sectors among residents include health care & social assistance, professional & technical, and education & training.
+The area has a particularly high specialization in professional & technical services, with an employment share 1.5 times higher than the regional average.

 Frequently Asked Questions - Employment